-This gluten-free pumpkin bread is simple to make with a moist and firm crumb that you’ll love.
-The flavors of pumpkin, cinnamon and nutmeg are synonymous with fall, and the pumpkin seeds give a savory, crunchy contrast.
-It’s also dairy-free and vegan too.
+This gluten-free pumpkin bread is super simple to make with a moist and firm crumb that you’ll love.
+The flavors of pumpkin, cinnamon and nutmeg in this easy quick bread are synonymous with fall, and the pumpkin seeds on top of the bread give a savory, crunchy contrast.
+It’s also dairy-free, egg-free and vegan too, but no one would know!

 - 3/4 cup brown rice flour